 Part 1: EdgeRouter as an L2TP/IPsec remote-access server

 This is the most common scenario for home users who want to let mobile devices and laptops connect back to their home network securely.
-Free vpn for chrome edge: how to choose, install, and use free VPN extensions on Chrome and Edge in 2025
+Edge vpn for free: a practical guide to free Edge VPN options, setup, safety, and performance in 2026

 What you’ll configure high level: